Coal Creek Theater

 Where We Started

 In 1990, Louisville dentist Pasco Scarpella decided his town needed its own theater.
-He envisioned a space where local voices led, anyone could get involved, and the community could take pride in what they built together.
+He envisioned a space where local voices led, anyone could get involved, and the storytelling traditions already alive in this historic town could find their stage.

 Louisville Community Theater's first production was Paul Sills' Story Theater, performed for free in Memory Square Park.
 Our second was Pasco's December in Louisville—1914, a series of vignettes depicting Louisville's part in America's defining labor conflict, performed at the Louisville Historical Museum.

-In 1998, Coal Creek Community Theater moved into the Louisville Center for the Arts as its founding resident company.
-We have since staged over 120 productions in our intimate, 55-seat house, including three world premieres and a regional debut—and we've never repeated a single one.
+In 1998, a newly named Coal Creek Community Theater moved into the Louisville Center for the Arts as its founding resident company.
+We have since staged over {cctl-shows} productions in our intimate, 55-seat house, including three world premieres and a regional debut—and we've never repeated a single one.

 The Why Behind the Work